CreatingNull/Null-Packet-Comms-Arduino/README.md

 ### Installation

-The recommended method to use this library is downloading the latest registry stable release using the Arduino Library Manager.
+The recommended method to use [this library](https://www.arduino.cc/reference/en/libraries/nullpacketcomms/) is downloading the latest stable release from the registry using the Arduino Library Manager.

 Using the [arduino-cli](https://github.com/arduino/arduino-cli):